Matkillio/MarvelSnap_KeyboardAdapter/README.md

 # Marvel Snap Keyboard Adapter

 The Marvel Snap Keyboard Adapter is a Python repository containing a project aimed at adapting the controls of a game called Marvel Snap for keyboard input.
-This project is currently under development and is designed to work specifically with a screen resolution of 1900 by 1200 pixels.
+This project is currently under development but is already functional with some limitations.

 ## Description